Big Game Hunting

 Deer, bear, moose, wild turkey, caribou, elk, and anadromous Atlantic salmon (taken in the Connecticut River Basin) are considered “big game.”

 A big game animal must immediately be tagged when taken.
 The tag shall be placed on the carcass in a location that is open to view and shall remain there during possession and transportation, until the animal is cut up for consumption.
 Either a paper tag or durable tag may be used.
-Any tag used must include the information (name or Conservation ID number) on the tag identifying the person that took the animal before transporting the carcass.
+Any tag used must include the information (name or Conservation ID number) on the tag identifying the person that took the animal, along with time and date of kill, before transporting the carcass.

 A person taking big game shall within 48 hours report the taking and exhibit the carcass to the nearest game warden, official Fish & Wildlife Department Reporting Station, or to a person designated by the commissioner to receive the reports.
+Bears must be field dressed prior to reporting.
 No big game carcass shall be transported out of state without first being reported.

 Proper management of big game populations requires the collection of critical biological data that is used to estimate the size and health of the populations.
 Successful hunters need to make every effort to provide this information when reporting a big game animal.